Toqué!

 Toqué! is a restaurant in Montreal, Quebec, Canada.
 It is located at 900 Place Jean-Paul Riopelle in the CDP Capital Centre in the Quartier international neighbourhood of the Ville-Marie borough.

 Toqué! offers French cuisine using locally sourced products.

 History

 Toqué was founded in 1993 by Normand Laprise and Christine Lamarche.
 The original restaurant was located on Saint Denis Street, and could accommodate 55 people.
 Seeking a larger space, it moved to the newly built CDP Capital Centre in 2004.

 In 2006, Toqué became a member of Relais & Châteaux.
 It also received the CAA/AAA Five Diamond Award.

+Recognition

+In 2025, the business received a 'Recommended' designation in Quebec's inaugural Michelin Guide.
+Per the guide, a 'Recommended' selection "is the sign of a chef using quality ingredients that are well cooked; simply a good meal" and that the anonymous inspectors had found "the food to be above average, but not quite at [Michelin star] level."
+Chef-owner Normand Laprise expressed confusion over Michelin's description of the restaurant, stating that it did not accurately reflect the cuisine served.